Dragon1 Standard: Business Process Orientation

 The concept of Business Process Orientation is one of the most important concepts used in almost any enterprise or organization.

 This concept places business processes as a key building block in the organization, together with performance indicators and responsibilities.
-A lot of success in an organization depends on how well business processes are designed, implemented and executed.
+Success in an organization depends on how well business processes are designed, implemented, and executed.

 We will now first discuss the most important element of the concept: a business process.